AM311/Cybersecurity_Report/home.md

 ## Let's start Hacking!

-Once set-up the environment as reported, it is finally possible to start the laboratory!
+Once set-up the environment as reported, it is finally possible to begin the laboratory!

 Please notice that, unless it is specifically reported, all the actions are intended to be performed from the **Kali Linux** machine, located in the same network of the other devices but NOT part of the Active Directory Domain Services.